heuer/segno/docs/comparison-qrcode-libs.rst

-Mode Kanji                                      No                    Yes                    No                    Yes Mode ECI                                        No                    No                     Yes                   Yes Mode FNC1                                       No                    No                     No                    No Mode Structured Append                          No                    No                     No                    No Mixing modes                                    Yes                   No                     Yes                   Yes QR Codes version 1 - 40                         Yes                   Yes                    Yes                   Yes Micro QR Codes version M1 - M4                  No                    No                     No                    Yes
+Mode Kanji                                      No                    Yes                    No                    Yes Mode ECI                                        No                    No                     Yes                   Yes Mode FNC1                                       No                    No                     No                    No Mode Structured Append                          No                    No                     No                    Yes Mixing modes                                    Yes                   No                     Yes                   Yes QR Codes version 1 - 40                         Yes                   Yes                    Yes                   Yes Micro QR Codes version M1 - M4                  No                    No                     No                    Yes